AceZephyr/big-shoes/README.md

 To disconnect from FF7, go to Connect > Disconnect

+### Watches

+View watches with Window > Watches

 ### Stepgraph

-View the stepgraph with Window > Toggle Stepgraph
+View the stepgraph with Window > Stepgraph

 Use the mouse wheel to move left or right.
 Shift + scroll to scroll faster.
 Ctrl + scroll to change the y-axis danger scale.

-Keys:
-- P: Toggle preemptive stepids
-- Ctrl+P: Toggle preemptive battle checks
-- X: Toggle extrapolation lines
-- M: Toggle encounter marks
-- R: Reset Step Position
-- D: Reset Danger Scaling
+Alt + scroll to show more or less of the graph at a time.
 ### Formation Extrapolator

 Window > Formation Extrapolator.